sirburger/sirburger.github.io/_posts/2023-09-05-NYP-Code-Overflow-2023-Hackathon.md

 ---

-### Database Example
+## 📂 Database Example

-The database is managed with SQLAlchemy.
-Below is a model for storing recipe data:
+We used SQLAlchemy to manage our database.
+Here’s a simple model:

 ```python
 class Recipe(db.Model):